Quantum Teleportation in Non-equilibrium Environments and Fixed-point Fidelity

 \section{Abstract}

 Quantum teleportation, a fundamental protocol in quantum information science, enables the transfer of quantum states through entangled particle pairs and classical communication channels.
 While ideal quantum teleportation requires maximally entangled states as resources, real-world implementations inevitably face environmental noise and decoherence effects.
 In this work, we investigate quantum teleportation in non-equilibrium environments with different temperatures or chemical potentials.
-We apply the Bloch-Redfield equation to characterize the non-equilibrium dynamics.
-In both bosonic and fermionic setups, the fidelity can be enhanced beyond the equilibrium values.
-Under specific non-equilibrium conditions, the fidelities of all input states are identical.
-We call it teleportation with a fixed-point fidelity.
-Notably, at the fixed-point, fidelity can also be enhanced by combining the two detuned qubits and non-equilibrium environments.
-These findings provide important guidance for implementing quantum communication protocols in realistic environments, while the fixed-point mechanism offers a promising pathway toward simplifying practical quantum teleportation schemes.
+We employ the Bloch-Redfield equation to characterize the non-equilibrium dynamics in both bosonic and fermionic reservoirs.
+Our analysis reveals that non-equilibrium conditions, namely the temperature difference and chemical potential difference, can significantly enhance the teleportation fidelity beyond what is achievable in equilibrium scenarios.
+Notably, under certain non-equilibrium conditions, the fidelities for all input states converge to the same value.
+We term this behavior the teleportation with a fixed-point fidelity.
+Importantly, at this fixed point, fidelity can be further enhanced by tuning the non-equilibrium parameters.
+These findings offer crucial insights for the implementation of quantum communication protocols in realistic environments, demonstrating that non-equilibrium conditions not only improve the fidelity but also present a promising avenue for simplifying practical quantum teleportation schemes.